Pay it online, report an issue or request a service, submit on it, or ask us.

-The construction of the new road link started in January 2018 and will be finished by the end of August 2018.
+The construction of the new road link started in January 2018 and was opened for through traffic on 6 August 2018.
 Click here for more information. [ back to top ]

 Rural activities could include agriculture, pastoral farming, and/or horticulture.
 The rural zoning will include setback buffers and restrictions on the types of activities in the rural areas.
 These restrictions will help to prevent intensive farming (such as poultry farms) and other activities that have the potential to create adverse impacts on surrounding neighbourhoods.
 The rural areas will also house infrastructure such as pump stations and a stormwater management area. [ back to top ]